 Properties in Manitoba are assessed every two years to ensure that assessment values keep pace with assessed market values.
 Improvements such as the addition of a deck or a garage will increase the assessment.
 Depreciation of a property that has not been maintained or renovated may cause a reduction in assessment.
 Detailed information concerning assessment

 can be found at the Province of Manitoba website in the Municipal and Northern Relations Department page.
 You may also call the local office at 677-6693.

 Classes and percentage of assessment subject to tax, known as the portioned assessment are as follows:

 City Council annually determines the municipal budget for the coming year.
-There are always public consultations.
 After revenues, such as grants from other levels of Government and industry and user fees, are taken into account the balance of the budget must come from property taxes.
 Property taxes are determined using a mill rate.
 City Council sets the municipal mill rates required to raise the revenue needed to provide for City services.
-"Mill” means "thousand”, and is the tax rate for every 1,000 dollars of portioned assessment.
+"Mill” means "thousand,” and is the tax rate for every $1,000 of portioned assessment.
 If the mill rate is 19.630 it can also be stated as .019630.

 Supplementary tax statements are processed throughout the year to applicable properties.
 There is a 30-day period to appeal the supplementary assessment following which there are 60 days before the supplementary taxes are due.